benslack19/benslack19.github.io/_posts/2020-08-21-credible-interval-and-math.md

 Now let's translate these terms into words and the context of our problem like we did in the previous post.
 One change we have to consider is that in [the original problem statement](https://benslack19.github.io/data%20science/statistics/b-bayes-ball/), we applied Bayes' Theorem towards a *point probability*.
 That is, we calculated a single, numerical value when we asked what probability would Aguila be in the T10 group.
 The prior was also a numerical value ("40% of all hitters were in the T10 group").

 What we are doing in this iteration of the problem is applying Bayes' Theorem towards a *probability distribution*.
-Therefore, we would Bayes in a similar form as what we have above, but amended it to reflect a distribution as we are in this equation:
+Therefore, the Bayes equation in a similar form as what we have above, but amended to reflect a distribution:

 <p><span style="color:darkblue">
 $f(x|\text{data}) = \frac{f(\text{data}|x)f(x)}{f(\text{data})}$